Nathan improved diabetes and body composition on a carnivore diet

 Week 4

 My thoughts are more concise than they’ve ever been.
 I’m putting up more weight in the gym than I have in my entire life.
 My body recovers extremely fast from workouts I haven’t been able to do in twenty years.
-Bloating that I didn’t even I know I had for the past 37 years was gone.
-I weigh 180lbs, it’s not 1999, it’s 1997.
+Bloating that I didn’t even know I had for the past 37 years was gone.
+I weigh 180 lbs, and it’s not 1999; it’s 1997.

-I’m going to go get some labs done and say hi to my Doctor, and ask for a print up of my results.
+I will go get some labs done, say hi to my Doctor, and ask for a print-up of my results.
 Then I’m going to let the world know.

 Share This Post